Sushankkarki1/Track-number/README.md

 Try these inputs on the home page:

-- `BA2PA1234` should show Sushank Karki
+- `BA1PA1234` should show Sushank Karki
-- `BA1CHA5678` should show Ram Sharma
+- `BA2PA1234` should show Kushal Karki
 - `BA9XYZ9999` should show no vehicle record found
 - `abc` should show invalid registration number
 - Empty input should show browser/form validation